dingawm/academic-kickstart/content/authors/yue-zhao/_index.md

 ---

 I am an incoming Ph.D. student at H. John Heinz III College, Carnegie Mellon University (Fall 2019).
-I will be part of [Data Analytics Techniques Algorithms (DATA) Lab](https://datalab.heinz.cmu.edu/) directed by [Prof. Leman Akoglu](https://www.andrew.cmu.edu/user/lakoglu/).
+I will be a member of [Data Analytics Techniques Algorithms (DATA) Lab](https://datalab.heinz.cmu.edu/) directed by [Prof. Leman Akoglu](https://www.andrew.cmu.edu/user/lakoglu/).

-My research focuses on data mining algorithms and applications, specifically on outlier & anomaly detection, ensemble learning, and clustering.
+My research focuses on data mining **algorithms**, **systems**, **applications**, and **implications** to decision process and policy-making:

+1. proposing fundamental **algorithms** to tackle complex problems, including outlier & anomaly detection, ensemble learning, and clustering.
+2. designing scalable machine learning **systems** with performance optimization instruments, e.g., parallelization and JIT.
+3. marrying data mining with other areas (such as healthcare and finance) to build **applications** and understand their **implications** to decision making, public policy, social welfare, and society as a whole.